Yashvi01111001/BIProject137315/markdown/BIProject137315.md

 # The above code can be repeated for other variables (P, K, temperature, humidity, ph, rainfall) to create univariate plots for each.

-###Multivariate Plots ----

-# Multivariate Plot for 'N' and 'P' values ----
+# Multivariate Plot for 'N' and 'P' values
 ggplot(Crop_recommendation, aes(x = N, y = P, color = label)) +
   geom_point() +
   labs(title = "Scatter plot of N vs P for each crop",